 May I invite you to join my journey into brain, mind and culture in this blog?

-On May 7, 2021 the third Masterclass Brain, Mind and Culture of Japan Intercultural Institute starts.
+On October 22, 2021 the next Masterclass Brain, Mind and Culture of Japan Intercultural Institute starts.
 This Masterclass is a blended learning course (webinars-podcasts-online learning) that introduces the latest insights of culture, brain and mind sciences to those living and working interculturally.
 You will gain a deeper understanding of the psychology of intercultural experiences, including: culture and cognition, biases, and deep culture learning and transformation.
 You will learn to be a more insightful interculturalist and learn how to encourage intercultural learning in others.
 Joseph Shaules and Yvonne van der Pol are your facilitators.